JananiTeklurSrinivasa/JananiTeklurSrinivasa.GitHub.io/index.md

 ---
 #### [Analyzing Education Trends using Massachusetts School data](https://www.linkedin.com/pulse/from-data-points-discoveries-massachusetts-schooling-janani/)
 [<img src="images/Massachusetts_cover_image.png?raw=true"/>](https://www.linkedin.com/pulse/from-data-points-discoveries-massachusetts-schooling-janani/)
 This is a project on the Massachusetts School data.
 The aim of this project is to derive valuable insights using the dataset to improve various aspects of the schooling and Education system.
-The main focus were:
+The main focus was:
 What schools are struggling the most?
 How does class size affect college admission?
 What are the top math schools in the state?